Quick facts

 Identifying and monitoring insect pests

-The prerequisite to good pest management is understanding the major pest species and monitoring for them.
-Know how to identify the egg, larva, and adult stages of the top pest species, and know what their damage looks like.
+Good pest management requires understanding the major pests and monitoring for them.
+Know how to identify the egg, larva, and adult stages of the top pest species and recognize their damage.

 Develop a schedule to scout regularly for pests and beneficial insects, especially at key points in the season when each pest causes damage.

 To assess the activity of insect pests and beneficial insects, use sticky traps or visual plant samples.
 Most flying insects are attracted to the yellow or blue color of sticky traps.
-These traps are sheets coated on both sides with a sticky non-toxic compound.
-Traps can be used for detecting the presence of arthropods or for mass trapping of pests such as aphids and thrips.
+These traps are sheets coated on both sides with a sticky, non-toxic compound.
+Traps can be used to detect the presence of arthropods or to mass-trap pests such as aphids and thrips.

 Tarnished plant bug (TPB)